fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

     your unique circumstances.
 ---

-*This post was updated on 12 June 2023 to include some new perspectives I've had since the post was originally written, and to use a more nuanced tone*
+*This post was updated on 12 June 2023 to include some new perspectives and information I've had since the post was originally written, and to use a more nuanced tone.*

 Over the past few years, I've received numerous questions about studying abroad and whether it is advisable to take a government scholarship to do so from my